 These efforts have led to financial and business sustainability.
 But what next?
 How can Spectrum involve strategic innovation into what has been a commodity business to gain market share, building on that base of stability to thrive?

-Looking for an injection of energy for its new product development group, the Global Batteries Unit leadership asked Design Concepts to lead the group in a “learn by doing” project to reinvent their twice-annual global brainstorming gathering.
+Looking for an injection of energy for its new product development group, the Global Batteries Unit leadership asked Delve to lead the group in a “learn by doing” project to reinvent their twice-annual global brainstorming gathering.

 The process we led is one that we have used successfully with many companies desiring a culture of innovation.
 We began with contextual research, followed by going into the field for user-centered research.
 We visited end-channel distribution points, interviewed key opinion leaders (KOLs) and stake holders, and applied choreographed analytics that allowed us to synthesize the field research and stakeholder insights into several inspiring directions.